Azure/iot-hub-device-update/docs/getting-started.md

 ## Documentation

-General information on Device Update for IoT Hub overview as well as concepts can be found [here]( Additional documentation specific to the new features available in the early access can be found in the [docs folder of the early-access/0.9 branch](https://github.com/Azure/iot-hub-device-update/early-access/0.9/docs)
+General information on Device Update for IoT Hub overview as well as concepts can be found [here]( Additional documentation specific to the new features available in the early access can be found in the [docs folder](https://github.com/Azure/iot-hub-device-update/tree/early-access/0.9/docs) of the early-access/0.9 branch

 ## Reporting bugs

-Issues can be filed in the [issues section](https://github.com/Azure/iot-hub-device-update/issues) of the GitHub repo.
+The Device Update for IoT Hub team is ready to share with you, engage in discussions, and hear your voices.
+Your thoughts will make us better, so don't hold back.
+Bugs as well as feedback can be filed in the [issues section](https://github.com/Azure/iot-hub-device-update/issues) of the GitHub repo.
 Please add an "early-access" label to your issues to help us address your feedback in a timely manner.

 ## Support policy